 "Yeah..."
 I said, "but I meant like, what about the guards?
 What should we do with them?
 A lot of people want to kill them all, but... what about the ones like Beatrice?
 They're all claiming to be like that, and there's no easy way to find out the truth.
 I'm sure many people will have trouble forgiving even those ones anyway."

 "I don't know...
 I don't think killing people is a good idea when we have essentially infinite power.
 We should make them atone for their sins instead."

 "Yeah, you're right.
 Make them the servants of those they once oppressed."

 Nayomi nodded.
 "I'm sure everyone will be able to get behind that.
 You know, I'm kind of disappointed... that it's all over.
 We beat the Voren.
 Now we just have a peaceful, happy life ahead of us.
 I kind of wish... wish there was more evil to fight!
 Does that sound crazy?"

 "No, I totally know where you're coming from.
 That's the virtue of ambition.
 In a world without suffering, there can't be kindness.
 In a world without danger, there can't be courage.
 And in a world without evil, there can't be justice.
 And those are the things we value.
 We... kind of need the forces of evil, in a way.
 I don't think there's anything perverse about admitting that."

 "Those are wise words.
 So what do we do now that they're all gone?"

 "Simple..."
 I said with a smile.
 "We remember that they're not all gone."

 "The Voren came from somewhere, remember?
-There must be another land, another set of pillars or something, miles and miles away in some unknown direction.
+There must be another land, another set of pillars or something, thousands of miles away in some unknown direction.
+Maybe another place full of oppressed innocents.
 When we get powerful enough to make the journey, we'll find it.
 And when we do, with luck there will be more battles for good to fight."